 When you bring your child to Renick Orthodontics, we will carefully examine their mouth and jaws to determine if early treatment will be needed, and if so, when that treatment should begin.
 If early orthodontic treatment is needed, we will work with you and your child to create a personalized treatment plan so that your child can enjoy the best possible results.

-To learn more about early orthodontic treatment in Sunbury, Ohio, and schedule your child’s initial orthodontic screening, please call our office today at 740-936-5003.
+To learn more about early orthodontic treatment in Sunbury, Ohio, and the neighboring areas of Galena and Johnstown and schedule your child’s initial orthodontic screening, please call our office today at 740-936-5003.